Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

     AK = ArmIK()
 ```

-After instantiating, you can directly input and call the function “AK.function name (parameter, parameter)”.
+After instantiating, you can directly input and call the function `AK.function name (parameter, parameter)`.

- **5.5.3 Main Function Analysis**
+* **Main Function Analysis**

 The python program  `__name__ ==  ’__main__:’`  is the main function of program.
 Firstly, the function init() is called to initialize.
 The initialization in this program includes: return the robot arm to the initial position, read the color threshold file.
 Generally there are also configurations for ports, peripherals, timing interrupts, etc., which are all done in the process of initialization.

 {lineno-start=332}